wp-plugins/onclick-show-popup/readme.txt

 Onclick show popup It is graphical way to show your content.
 When the user clicks on a link, a new window opens and displays the content.
 This is easy and effective way to show your detail information to user.
 This plugin use the JQuery script to show the popup content.

-**Plugin configuration**

-* Drag and drop the widget
-* Paste the php code to your php file
-* Short code for posts and pages

 **Features of this plugin**

 * Simple.